Rescuing The Princess

-The two men must fight to overcome time and circumstance — or will the fair's cruel curse ensure neither finds happiness?
+To be free, the pair must overcome time and circumstance — but will the fair's cruel curse ensure neither finds happiness?

 But for all the merriment, the shimmying, shimmering dancers and the gaudy fire-breathers on their ornate stilts, nothing caught Kai's eye.
 Decorative jade horses, racks of necklaces and bracelets made from exotic jewels and stones, even strange fruit with glittering skin and wet, variegated flesh.
 It was rare and beautiful, yes, but there wasn't anything new.
 He wandered from tent to tent, past red and white and blue and gold, yellow with threads of silver racing through and rich, dark navy velvets the colour and texture of the midnight sky.
 And stopped, transfixed, at the sight of perfection.

 He'd come with no motive and precious little of the burning curiosity that drove the others, he'd come with no expectation at all.
 And yet, there it was in front of him.
 Everything he'd ever wanted, and never before realised.